 In specific claim settlement agreements, Canada provides financial compensation in exchange for the First Nation providing appropriate releases and indemnities to support finality such that the claim will not be brought against Canada again.
 The Specific Claims Policy provides that settlements will not lead to third parties being dispossessed.
 In specific claims where reserve land was illegally taken from a First Nation or was not provided as required, the settlement may include provisions to create reserve land in accordance with Canada's Additions to Reserve (ATR) and Reserve Creation Policy.

-The Specific Claims Tribunal, (the tribunal) is an independent adjudicative body established by statute in October 2008 with the authority to make binding decisions in respect of the validity of specific claims and compensation to a maximum value of $150 million per claim.
-First Nations may refer a claim to the tribunal where Canada agrees to do so, when their claim is not accepted for negotiation by Canada or when the process of accepting or negotiating the claim exceeds 3 years.
+The Specific Claims Tribunal, (the Tribunal) is an independent adjudicative body established by statute in October 2008 with the authority to make binding decisions in respect of the validity of specific claims and compensation to a maximum value of $150 million per claim.
+First Nations may refer a claim to the Tribunal where Canada agrees to do so, when their claim is not accepted for negotiation by Canada or when the process of accepting or negotiating the claim exceeds 3 years.

 A less common category of claims known as special claims exists.
 Special claims are those claims, the substance of which does not fall precisely within the ambit of the specific or comprehensive claims policies, but for which compelling legal, moral, political and policy reasons exist to respond to them.
 Special claims require a separate source of funds and are not paid out of the funds for the settlement of specific claims.
-Unlike specific claims, First Nations, Inuit and section 35 rights-bearing Métis groups are all eligible to have special claims addressed through alternative mechanisms, including Recognition of Indigenous Rights and Self-Determination discussion tables pursuant to cabinet-approved mandates.
+Unlike specific claims, First Nations, Inuit, and section 35 rights-bearing Métis groups are all eligible to have special claims addressed through alternative mechanisms, including Recognition of Indigenous Rights and Self-Determination discussion tables pursuant to cabinet-approved mandates.

 2. Legal and policy authority